Frequently Asked Questions: Homer, Alaska and Three Moose Kayak Adventures

 What about bears and bugs?

 Alaska has plenty of both.
 Neither are a problem on our day trips.
 The breeze at the glacier keeps the bugs down.
 Occasionally on the hikes bug repellent is needed.
 It is rare to see a bear on the trip, simply because we try to avoid them.
 However, your guide is experienced with bear behavior and the do’s and don’ts of a bear encounter.
 All trips begin with a “bear safety talk”.
-If you are interested in a “bear viewing” trip, we can arrange a world class bear viewing trip into Katmai National Park.

 Can children come on the trips?